Abdumgalashuu/hand-segment-effects-mediapipe/README.md

-# hand-segment-effects-mediapipe
+# Hand Segment Effects with MediaPipe

 Real-time MediaPipe hand tracking project that selects image processing effects using a 6-segment gesture wheel.
-# Hand Segment Effects with MediaPipe

 This project uses MediaPipe hand tracking and OpenCV to control real-time image processing effects with a 6-segment gesture wheel.